 After the sensor has completed the measurement, the master can read the measurement result by sending a START condition followed by an I2C read header.
-The sensor will acknowledge the reception of the read header and send two bytes of data (temperature) followed by one byte CRC checksum.
+The sensor will acknowledge the reception of the read header and send one bytes of data (temperature) followed by one byte CRC checksum.
 Each byte must be acknowledged by the microcontroller with an ACK condition for the sensor to continue sending data.
 If the sensor does not receive an ACK from the master after any byte of data, it will not continue sending data.

-After having received the checksum for the temperature value a NACK and stop condition should be sent (see Table 7).
+After receiving the checksum for the temperature value a NACK and stop command hast to be send by the master (see Table 7).